Travel Backpack Brands You Can Find in Singapore – Osprey, Deuter & More

 I can’t recommend this brand enough.
 It offers a huge range of light and sturdy backpacks to suit the needs of every backpacker.
 Osprey backpacks can also be adjusted to sit well on your body, so it doesn’t matter if you’re short or curvy.
 Take me for example.
 I’m a 1.53m girl, and the S/M sized Osprey Farpoint backpack fits me incredibly well.
 If you’re looking for a travel backpack (the front-loading ones), check out the Osprey Farpoint and Porter series.
 If you prefer hiking backpacks (the top-loading ones), check out the Osprey Aura series.

-Where to find it: You can find the Osprey series at Sports Connection, found in Queensway Shopping Centre, Shaw Tower, and even Tampines Mall.
+Where to find it: You can find the Osprey series at Sports Connection, found in Queensway Shopping Centre, at Beach Road and Bukit Batok.

 Recommended backpacks: Osprey Farpoint, Osprey Porter, Osprey Aura